Vinicius195/pizzaria1/src/README.md

 end;
 $$;
 ```
 > **Note**: When creating via the UI, set the "Return type" to `trigger` and "Language" to `plpgsql`.
+The "Behavior" can be left as the default `VOLATILE`.
 The function body goes in the "Definition" field.
 Under "Advanced Settings", set "Security" to `DEFINER`.

 Now, create a trigger to execute the function.
 Go to **Database** > **Triggers** and create a new trigger with the following settings:
 - **Name**: `on_auth_user_created`